RoyWeiiiii/Scope_2_A-cutting-edge-digital-approach-for-rapid-C-phycocyanin-detection-in-Spirulina-platensis/README.md

 **SVM-XGBoost-CNN-Hybrid-EL-Model_development.xlsx** => Development of all models and with detailed explanation on python code in excel file

-**SVM-XGBoost-CNN-Hybrid-EL-Model-Datasets.xlsx** => Datasets with accuracy and loss metrics derived from each model in excel file
+**SVM-XGBoost-CNN-Hybrid-EL-Model-Datasets_Latest.xlsx** => Datasets with accuracy and loss metrics derived from each model in excel file

 # b) Image and data pre-processing